GitHub First-Time

 - Isn't it hard to build every 90 days?
 The initial setup (this page) and deploy (next page) takes a lot of your focused time.
 But once you build once, subsequent builds take very little of your time to start, then the rest is done automatically.

 - Can I use this for my child?
 You, as the adult, can install using TestFlight on your child's phone.
-The explict steps are provided.
+The explict steps are provided at GitHub Deploy: Install TestFlight Loop for Child.

 You must build Loop every 90 days when you use GitHub build method.